tokox/sio-tool/README.md

 You get 100 points, are happy, and now want to check if your position in the standings changed.

 `st stand`

+### Stress testing

+Everywhere below `abc` means the alias of the problem you are solving

+To stress test your program you have to create a brute force solution named by default `abc-brute` and a generator taking in a seed and outputing a test case (by default `abc-gen`)

+Then write:

+`st stress-test abc`

+And if you want to use oiejq, use the command:

+`st stress-test abc --oiejq`

+(you can also specify the time limit and memory limit, like this: `st stress-test --oiejq --memory_limit 10 --time_limit 1` (10Mib and 1s))

 ### Packages